Q & As About Public Speaking

 "Early in my teaching career, after patting myself on the back for delivering a world-class lecture, I would try to reproduce the lecture for another class.
 It never worked.
 I had one lecture where I wanted to make several points, and all of the points were quite interrelated.
 I would always digress from one point to another and never gave the darn lecture the same way twice.
 This bothered me, so I decided to make a great effort to stick to my outline for the lecture.
 The next time I gave this lecture I did not use my outline; I wrote my objectives on the chalkboard and checked off the objectives as I covered them."

-"My advice on planning to avoid brain death is to think about what your audience needs to know and develop a very simple outline or list of objectives.
+"My advice on planning to avoid brain death is to think about what your audience needs to know and develop a straightforward outline or list of objectives.
 Rehearse your presentation but never try to duplicate your rehearsal on the platform. -- Fred Ward, Ann Arbor, MI

 "Often I am asked how I broke into speaking.
 My answer is, ‘By doing it for free.’
 As Saul says, ‘Practice, practice, practice!’
 “I would get up at 4 am and drive three hours to present to the ‘Benevolent Society of One-Eyed German Shepherds’ for cold scrambled eggs, greasy potatoes, and not even expenses practice, practice.
 Then after two years and more than 60 presentations, I got a call, and I was in a pissy mood.
 So off the wall, I said, ‘I would have to have $300 to do that,’ and they said, ‘OK.’
 And my brain went; ding, ding, ding, ding, ding!